 Google Maps vs Rome2Rio 2026: Which Do You Need?

-Rome2Rio compares trains, buses, ferries, and flights between cities worldwide; Google Maps navigates once you arrive.
-Both free, and most travelers use both.
+Rome2Rio compares trains, buses, ferries, and flights between cities.
+Google Maps navigates once you arrive.
+Both free, and most travelers run both.

 Quick verdict

 Both answer 'how do I get there,' but at different scales.
-Google Maps is the navigator: turn-by-turn directions, local transit in covered cities, offline maps, and place discovery, the app you use to actually move around once you know where you are going.
-Rome2Rio is the intercity route finder: it compares trains, buses, ferries, flights, and driving between cities across 240 countries, surfacing operators and fare estimates Google often will not.
+Google Maps is the navigator.
+Turn-by-turn directions, local transit in covered cities, offline maps, place discovery: it's the app you use to actually move around once you know where you're going.
+Rome2Rio is the intercity route finder.
+It compares trains, buses, ferries, flights, and driving between cities across 240+ countries and territories, and it surfaces operators and fare estimates Google often won't.
 Both are free.
-Use Rome2Rio to decide how to get between cities, then Google Maps to navigate and get around once you arrive.
+Use Rome2Rio to decide how to get between cities, then Google Maps to get around once you arrive.

 | Spec | Google Maps | Rome2Rio |